Last updated on January 15th, 2021

 It's more than a trick of the mind

-‘OK’ is a low-tech but effective way of changing your biochemistry.
+‘OK’ may seem low-tech and simplistic, yet it's an effective way of changing your biochemistry.
 It can shift you from a state of fight or flight into a compassionate and resourceful state.
 You are allowing your limbic brain, or sympathetic nervous system, to halt its frenetic work on your behalf, you’re halting the production of adrenalin and cortisol and you’re producing feel-good hormones like oxytocin.
 And because the brain rewires itself with use, the more you consciously do ‘OK’, the more likely your brain will do it for you spontaneously.